 Though it might take a little stretching for some bottle designs, vape bands have saved many of us a few bucks and a whole lot of trouble.

 All right, so you’re probably thinking, “Um, tell me something I don’t know, Brad.”
 Right you are, my good friends.
 Vapers are a creative, crafty bunch, and have come up with some nifty new uses for the venerable rubber vape bands.

 And if these are NOT new to you, remember we were all beginners once.
 Let’s let the newcomers in on a few lesser-known uses for vape bands:

 Sometimes, closing off the adjustable airflow simply isn’t enough.
 For complicated, leak-prone RTAs, vape bands provide extra drip protection from inadequate builds and wicking.

 While trapping the liquid inside the airflow is not a long-term fix for a leaky tank, it can serve as a quick solution to a potentially messy problem.

-And one company, Steam Crave, released an RDTA called the Aromamizer that utilized a vape band as the airflow controller itself.
+And one company, Steam Crave, released an RDTA back in 2015 called the Aromamizer that utilized a vape band as the airflow controller itself.
 Once again, not pretty, but it worked really well for dialing in the perfect amount of airflow.